elscan/mantid/dev-docs/source/GettingStarted/GettingStartedCondaLinux.rst

     any environment variables ending in '_PROXY', and any other system-wide proxy configuration settings.

-  Then see the notes in
+  Then see the notes in **Setup the mantid conda environment** about removing the "https" entry and also removing the "http://" from the "http" entry

 Configure CMake and generate build files